loginextsolutions/docs/source/index.html.md

 shipmentCrateMappingList.statusCd | String | Crate Status.
 It will be LOADED. shipmentCrateMappingList.crateAmount | Double | Crate amount
 shipmentCrateMappingList.noOfUnits | Integer | No of units
+shipmentCrateMappingList.loadedUnits | Integer | No of units loaded
+shipmentCrateMappingList.unloadedUnits | Integer | No of units unloaded
 shipmentCrateMappingList.shipmentlineitems.itemCd | String | Item code
 shipmentCrateMappingList.shipmentlineitems.itemType | String | Item type
 shipmentCrateMappingList.shipmentlineitems.statusCd | String | Item status.
 It will be LOADED.